yvonnefroehlich/gmt-pygmt-plotting/README.md

 ## References

-_Please note_: Specific references are given in the single notebooks and scripts
+_Please note_: Specific references are given in the single notebooks and scripts.

 - [**_Bird, P. (2003)_**](https://doi.org/10.1029/2001GC000252).
   An updated digital model of plate boundaries.